 I think we’re all familiar with this feeling when you’re really craving french fries?!
 Well, I must say that happens to me quite often.
-I can say this is the main reason I tried this recipe in the first place.
+And this is the main reason I tried this recipe in the first place.

-This recipe will give you all the benefits of french fries (it’s so delicious), but at the same time it will be also beneficial for your body. #healthfact Sweet potato is great vegetable with many nutrients and low-glycemic index, which measures how quickly foods release glucose (sugar) into the body.
+This recipe will give you all the benefits and satisfaction of french fries (it’s so delicious!), but at the same time it will also nourish your body. #healthfact That’s because sweet potato is great vegetable with many nutrients and low-glycemic index, which measures how quickly foods release glucose (sugar) into the body.
 The goal is to eat foods that release that sugar into the blood very slowly and sweet potato does that job great.
 (1)

 This recipe is such a great option for easy dinner or even lunch if you have the extra time.
 You can also make more and store the leftovers in the fridge until the next day.

 Hint: Sweet potato wedges are also a great side dish to go with lentil patties or vegan nut roast.